 - Reduced local match for community improvements: The Port supports reducing the required local match that non-profit entities must provide in order to receive small-dollar grants for public improvement projects.
-This statutory change will help the Port distribute grant funding at a time when many local government partners will be forced to reduce grantmaking. - Public contracting and grantmaking: The Port's Office of Diversity, Equity, and Inclusion is eager to work with our community to increase the share of grants and contracts that go to underserved populations.
-Legislative changes may be required to meet our goals, and we will partner with Olympia lawmakers to pursue such changes. - Police reform and accountability: The Port supports continued work to improve policing while protecting public safety.
-Will monitor and engage to ensure that updates to reforms passed in 2021 align with values that emerged from our own policing assessment.
+This statutory change will help the Port distribute grant funding at a time when many local government partners will be forced to reduce - Public contracting and grantmaking: The Port's Office of Diversity, Equity, and Inclusion is eager to work with our community to increase the share of grants and contracts that go to underserved populations.
+Legislative changes may be required to meet our goals, and we will partner with Olympia lawmakers to pursue such changes.